Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Convergence analysis of minibatch and local

 Note that for local $\randshuf$, there exists a trade-off between communication and epoch complexity in the choice of $B$.
 If $B$ is too small, this reduces the number of epochs required but increases communication costs.
 On the other hand, if $B$ is too large, this reduces communication rounds but errors that accumulate in local updates get severer, resulting in the need for more epochs.
 Hence, the optimal choice of $B$ must balance the two complexity measures.
 The existence of this trade-off is indeed different from minibatch $\randshuf$ where larger $B$ always reduces the total cost $C_{\rm minibatch}(\epsilon)$.

-\paragraph{When can local $\randshuf$ match minibatch $\randshuf$?} Comparing the convergence rates \eqref{eq:thm-minibatchRS} and \eqref{eq:thm-localRS}, we can identify some regimes in which local $\randshuf$ converges as fast as minibatch $\randshuf$.
+\textbf{When can local $\randshuf$ match minibatch $\randshuf$?} Comparing the convergence rates \eqref{eq:thm-minibatchRS} and \eqref{eq:thm-localRS}, we can identify some regimes in which local $\randshuf$ converges as fast as minibatch $\randshuf$.
 In a nutshell, if machines are not too heterogeneous and communication happens frequently, then local $\randshuf$ can have the same upper bound as minibatch $\randshuf$.
 For example, if $B$ is chosen to be a constant, $M \lesssim N$, and $\tau \lesssim \nu \sqrt{N/M}$, then the $\tilde{\mc O} (\frac{L^2 \nu^2}{\mu^3 MNK^2})$ term in \eqref{eq:thm-localRS} becomes the dominating factor and hence matches \eqref{eq:thm-minibatchRS}.
 Another example of such a regime is when $B \lesssim \frac{N}{M}$ and $\tau \lesssim \nu \sqrt{M/N}$.
 Note that this comparison assumes that the same values of $B$ are chosen for both algorithms.
 Also, such ``frequent communication'' regimes are favorable if the communication cost $c_c$ is small.

-\paragraph{Can local $\randshuf$ ever beat minibatch $\randshuf$?} The upper bounds \eqref{eq:thm-minibatchRS} and \eqref{eq:thm-localRS} indicate that local $\randshuf$ is always no better than minibatch $\randshuf$, at least for the function class $\funcclsobj(L, \mu, \nu, \tau, \rho)$.
+\textbf{Can local $\randshuf$ ever beat minibatch $\randshuf$?} The upper bounds \eqref{eq:thm-minibatchRS} and \eqref{eq:thm-localRS} indicate that local $\randshuf$ is always no better than minibatch $\randshuf$, at least for the function class $\funcclsobj(L, \mu, \nu, \tau, \rho)$.
 This is in fact consistent with \citet{woodworth2020local,woodworth2020minibatch}, because the authors identify a regime where local $\sgd$ performs better than minibatch $\sgd$ for convex objective functions, but fail to do so for strongly convex functions.
 However, as was also pointed out in \citet{woodworth2020local}, there is a simple extreme scenario in which local $\randshuf$ can be faster: when $\nu \approx \tau \approx 0$ and $\rho \approx 1$.
 In this case, we have $f^m_i \approx F$ for all $m$ and $i$, so local $\randshuf$ corresponds to $NK$ steps of GD, whereas minibatch $\randshuf$ corresponds to $\frac{NK}{B}$ steps of GD.
 Clearly, local $\randshuf$ will converge faster, exploiting the advantage of more updates.
-Of course, this extreme example is not so relevant to practice, so we do not pursue formally proving this; however, it demonstrates the existence of a regime where local $\randshuf$ can be faster than minibatch $\randshuf$.
 Finding out other such regimes is an important future direction.